upper/db/README.md

     $ brew install sqlite3
     $ brew install pkg-config

-Or, let's suppose you want to get them all in ArchLinux
+Or, let's suppose you want to bring them to ArchLinux

     # sudo pacman -S mercurial bzr sqlite3 git pkg-config

 ### Using gosexy in your Go program

-First, get the source using go
+First, get the source using ``go``

     $ go get github.com/xiam/gosexy